pbamberger/campfire/_posts/kaukapakapascoutgroup/2021-02-17-kahu-braised-steak-and-chunky-vegetables.md

 ## Ingredients

 * 1 Kg braising steak (slow cook)
-* three medium onions, sliced
+* 3 medium onions, sliced
-* six teaspoons stock powder (or 3 cups real stock)
+* 6 teaspoons stock powder (or 3 cups real stock)
 * 1 tablespoon of flour
 * 1 tablespoon of oil
-* one medium cauliflower
+* 1 medium cauliflower
 * 750 g carrots
 * 1.5 kg potatoes

 ## Method

-Cut steak into medium sized pieces (2 cm³).
-Dust with flour
+Cut steak into medium sized pieces (2 cm), and dust with flour

-Heat oil in large deep frypan, or heat bottom pot.
-Add steak and onions.
-Frequently but gentry turn until all steak surfaces are brown
+Heat oil in large deep frypan, or heavy bottom pot.
+Add steak and onions, and frequently but gentry turn until all steak surfaces are brown

 Add three cups of water and stock powder or 3 cups of stock and simmer gently for 45 minutes